China Injection Molding Near Me and You -30% Cost Cut

 - Setup fees

-- Downtime allowances and scrap allowances
+- Downtime allowances

 - Mold cavity count

-What behind the plastic injection molding price
+What behind the price for Chinese injection molding ?

-it’s not difficult to determine the cost of these factors because they are known and can be calculated before the project begins
+It’s not difficult to determine the cost of these factors because they are known and can be calculated before the project begins.

 These two factors are difficult to calculate because they are unknowns.